gkthiruvathukal/gkt-comp-170/lab0.md

 At this point, we have accomplished the major objective for Lab 0: to enter, compile, and run a C# program.
 In the next lab, we will work on some revisions to `Hello.cs` to personalize it a bit.

 As this point, you should grab the instructor or teaching assistant so they can perform a quick inspection of your work and check it off.
 Per the syllabus, labs are not graded but do need to be completed to receive credit.
 If you are unable to make class on a lab day, please make sure that you complete the work and demonstrate it by the beginning of the next lab.

+## For further reinforcement

+1. Download and install the Emacs and Mono Software Development Kit on your home computer or laptop.

+2. Make sure you an do everything that you just completed in the lab.

+3. See whether you can get a head start on Lab 1.

+## What's next in Lab 1?

+We'll continue learning more about C#.
+The next lab will give you exposure to the C# interactive mode (in Mono, the `csharp` command), where we will learn to work with arithmetic and basic primitive types.
+The `csharp` command allows you to use C# as a sort of "toy calculator" language.
+It also allows you to test capabilities of the C# *programming library*.
+For example, we will learn some other things you can do with the `Console` interfaces, including how to prompt a user for input.